-The role holder will have the opportunity to use their initiative to provide comprehensive administrative support to the Partnership, which includes a wide range of administrative activities to support the smooth running of the partnership.
+The role holder will have the opportunity to demonstrate their problem solving and project management skills whilst using their initiative to provide comprehensive administrative support to the Partnership, which includes a wide range of administrative activities to support the smooth running of the partnership.

 Evidence of the following criteria is desirable:

 · Competent in Microsoft Word, Outlook, PowerPoint and Excel.
 Experience of using digital platforms to communicate with the public.

 · Ability to take minutes of complex and sensitive meetings

 · Excellent time management skills and the ability to prioritise workload